Daphnetin

 Daphnetin is a chemical compound with the molecular formula C9H6O4.
 It has been isolated from plants of the genus Daphne.
 It has also been found in Matricaria chamomilla (chamomile).

 It a crystalline solid with a melting point of 256 °C. It is soluble in boiling water.

 Daphnetin can undergo enzymatic glycosylation to yield its 7-O-glucoside which is called daphnin (daphnetin 7-β-D-glucopyranoside).
-The reaction is catalyzed by the enzyme O-dihydroxy coumarin 7-O-glucosyltransferase.
+The reaction is catalyzed by the enzyme O-dihydroxycoumarin 7-O-glucosyltransferase.
+The glucose unit is transferred from UDP-glucose, with uridine diphosphate (UDP) as byproduct.

 Daphnetin shows several neuroprotective and anti-inflammatory effects on the inhibition of the TLR4/NF-κB mediated inflammatory signaling pathway.
 They also could inhibit the IKKs/IkBa/NF-κB, AKT, and the Src/FAK/ERK1/2 multi-target medication signaling pathway for anti-angiogenesis and cancer.

 Daphnetin has been reported to be a strong sensitizer, which means that this compound and its glycosidic derivatives (e.g. daphnin) can be a cause of allergic reactions.